safedep/vet/docs/filtering.md

 * Ordered list of filters as given in the suite file
 * Stop on first rule match for a given package
-* Stop on first evaluation error for a given package

 ## FAQ